gits2501/twiz/EXAMPLES.md

                                                  // Can also be called asap in page ...
 ```
-If there is no session data in url function return undefind and log worning on console `noSessionData: 'Unable to find session data in current url'`
+If there is no session data in url, function returns `undefined` and logs warning on console `noSessionData: 'Unable to find session data in current url'`

 ## onEnd